 Have you tried one of those murder mystery parties good for small guy/girl groups they dress up food is part of the party many different themes to choose from luau, 50's, etc.

 Music and food is what they will like.
-Put out bowls of chips, pretzels etc. and cans of soda.
-I'm guessing they will have dinner at home so you dont have to fuss with making anything.
+Put out bowls of chips, pretzels etc.

 I am planning a 16th birthday party for my daughter.
 She wants a guy/girl party but it has to be cool of course.
 We have decided to do a survivor party on the river where her grandparents live.